AI Context Window Comparison 2026: Token Limits by Model

 | Prompt caching (Claude/GPT) | N/A | Save 50-90% on cached tokens |

-Combined savings example: RAG + mini preprocessing + Crazyrouter can reduce costs by 95%+ compared to naively stuffing everything into a GPT-4o context window.
+Combined savings example: RAG + smaller preprocessing models + provider comparison can materially reduce costs compared with naively stuffing everything into a premium long-context model.

 FAQ#